This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 You are taking away the mystery and helping you realize that options can be used to create regular income and as a fantastic vehicle for limiting risk and knowing your reward.

-Great strategies and is a thoroughly good read.
-As it says on the cover, this is the definitive guide for practical trading strategies.
+It has great strategies and is a thoroughly good read.
+As the cover says, this is the definitive guide to practical trading strategies.

 Score 65%.
 Content: 4/5.
 Applicability: 3/5.
 Readability:3/5.
 Insight:5/5